-Household waste recycling sites across the East Riding reopened on Monday 4 May to give residents the chance to dispose of essential waste.
+Household waste recycling sites across the East Riding are all open to give residents the chance to dispose of essential waste.
 Strict measures are in place and we ask you to abide by new restrictions.

-As all the sites are open seven days a week, residents are asked to be mindful not to visit sites unless it is necessary and be aware that there may be long queues and waiting times.
+The sites are open seven days a week, from 10am-5pm.
+Please be aware there may be waiting times.